monsoonmaelstrom/book2/book2.md

 Giorgi laughs.

 “Did you ever check who currently owns the manor your parents were living in when she killed them?”
-Alex asks me, as if he’s inquiring about what’s for lunch.
+Alex asks me, as if he’s inquiring about what’s for lunch, even though one of those people was his father.

 “No.”